 The consular invoice is a special invoice issued by the consul of the importing country in the exporting country.
 The exporter fills in a specific form provided by the consular office of the importing country in the place of export and is invoiced by consular visas.

 Some countries ask you to provide consular invoices.
-It is much like commercial invoices, and will contain the value of the goods, the name and address of the buyer and seller, and other relevant information.
+It is much like commercial invoices and will contain the value of the goods, the name and address of the buyer and seller, and other relevant information.
 But these documents must be certified by consular officials in the exporting country.

 Certificate of Origin

 Importers ask exporters to provide certificates of origin, which have many forms.
-The most widely used are certificates of origin and GSP certificate of origin, which are often used in countries or regions that do not need to provide customs invoices or consular invoices.
+The most widely used are certificates of origin and GSP certificates of origin, which are often used in countries or regions that do not need to provide customs invoices or consular invoices.

 Fumigation Certificate (If Required by Importing Country)

-A fumigation certificate is a certificate used to prove that an exterminator has been fumigated when importing and exporting grain, oilseeds, beans, hides and other commodities, as well as packaging wood and plant fillers, etc.
+A fumigation certificate is a certificate used to prove that an exterminator has been fumigated when importing and exporting grain, oilseeds, beans, hides, and other commodities, as well as packaging wood and plant fillers, etc.